Advice for British people living in Albania, including information on health, education, benefits, residence requirements and more.

 Driving in Albania can be chaotic.
 Driving is on the right, unlike the UK.
 Drivers must be 18 years old and hold a valid driving licence.
 If you allow an underage driver, or a person with no licence to drive your vehicle, you may face charges.

-More information about driving licences in Albania can be found on the General Directorate of Patents & Trademarks.
+More information about driving licences in Albania can be found on the General Directorate of Road Transport Services.

 The Regional Transport Department is the responsible authority for registration of vehicles.